jwnas/jwnas/README.md

 **About me**

 - 🌱 I’m currently learning Software Engineering;
-- 💬 Ask me about the Univese...
+- 💬 Ask me about the Univese;
-- ⚡ Fun fact: Bassplayer and Capoeirista...
+- ⚡ Fun fact: Bassplayer and Capoeirista.

 ##